Netrinos vs Tailscale

 Who Should Choose Netrinos?

-You're technical but want to keep it simple.
-You understand networking.
-You just don't want to spend time configuring it.
-Netrinos gets out of your way.
+| Technical but pragmatic | You understand networking.
+You just don't want to spend time configuring it. |

-You need to connect non-Netrinos devices.
-Pro's Gateway mode lets you route traffic to devices that can't run the Netrinos client, like a NAS, printer, or legacy hardware.
+| Non-client devices | Pro's Gateway mode routes traffic to devices that can't run the Netrinos client, like a NAS, printer, or legacy hardware. |

-You're running cloud servers or IoT devices.
-The Netrinos CLI works on headless Linux, cloud VMs, and IoT devices.
-Easy to deploy and manage.
+| Servers and IoT | The Netrinos CLI works on headless Linux, cloud VMs, and IoT devices. |

-You're a budget-conscious business.
-At $10/month for 10 users versus $60/month for Tailscale Starter, the math is straightforward.
+| Budget-conscious | $10/month for 10 users versus $60/month for Tailscale Starter. |

 Who Should Choose Tailscale?

-You need granular access control.
-Policy-based ACLs with tag-based rules, groups, and conditions.
-If you need to say "developers can access staging but not production," Tailscale's ACL system handles that.
+| Granular access control | Policy-based ACLs with tag-based rules, groups, and conditions.
+If you need to say "developers can access staging but not production," Tailscale's ACL system handles that. |

-You need enterprise features.
-SSO integration with Okta, Google Workspace, or Azure AD.
+| Enterprise features | SSO integration with Okta, Google Workspace, or Azure AD.
 Audit logging.
-Compliance certifications (SOC 2).
+Compliance certifications (SOC 2). |

-You want native NAS support.
-Tailscale runs on Synology, QNAP, and other NAS devices directly.
-Netrinos supports NAS access via Gateway mode.
+| Native NAS support | Tailscale runs on Synology, QNAP, and other NAS devices directly.
+Netrinos supports NAS access via Gateway mode. |

 The Simplicity Difference